ShinyACash/The-Hunt-III-resources/README.md

 `All hints so far were fake` //i mean that would just be mean at this point

-`file names? kinda hard for them...` //welp i AM giving them a free 90% off coupon- anyway.
+`file names? kinda hard for them...` //welp i AM giving them a free 90% off coupon- anyway. -sigh-